asadsalman/docker-tutorial/README.md

 docker run -it --name second --network mynetwork  dockernetwork
 ```

-You will now have two running instances of Docker containers based on the `dockernetwork` image.
+You will now have two running instances of Docker containers based on the `dockernetwork` image, both part of `mynetwork` network.

 We will now start a TCP server that accepts connections on port 3000 in the `first` container:
 ```